tjb803/Elliott803/readme.txt

 Acknowledgements
 ----------------
-Many thanks to the following people for providing a huge amount of information both on the web and via email:
+Many thanks to the following people for providing a huge amount of information, both on the web and via email, and for much testing and debugging:

    Bill Purvis
    Peter Onion
+   Bob Firth

 Release History
 ---------------